cloudfoundry/app-runtime-interfaces-infrastructure/docs/actions-runner-controller/README.md

 Estimated completion time for infrastructure:
 * terragrunt: 3 minutes

+## Secrets Rotation

+To rotate github oauth access token infra user needs to run `create github oauth script` with new token provided and repeat `terragrunt apply` for infra to update `arc controller`.

+To rotate webhook server token infra user needs to run `create arc webhook server` script and repeat `terragrunt apply` for infra to update `arc controller`.
+Each team will need to apply terragrunt which will update the webhook secret for the GItHub repository.

 ## Workarounds applied

 ### Terraform github_repository_webhook

-The way [github_repository_webhook](https://registry.terraform.io/providers/integrations/github/latest/docs#owner) provider has been made would prevent scaling creation of webhooks for multiple repositories per team via single terraform team module.
-Each team would need to configure multiple providers with hardcoder owner set per repository.
+The way [github_repository_webhook](https://registry.terraform.io/providers/integrations/github/latest/docs#owner) provider has been made would prevent scaling creation of webhooks for multiple repositories per team via a single terraform team module.
+Each team would need to configure multiple providers with hardcoded owner set per repository.

 The workaround here is achieved with a bypass in the provider setting with a "weird" owner name in [providers.tf](../../terraform-modules/actions_runner_controller/team/providers.tf) block